 Short-term capital gains (other than capital gains taxable u/s.
-111A chargeable @ 15%) is charged to tax at the normal rates (plus applicable surcharge and cess) as applicable to the respective assesse depending on their total taxable income.
+111A chargeable @ 15% for any transfer which takes place before 23 July 2024 and @ 20% for any transfer which takes place on or after 23 July 2024) is charged to tax at the normal rates (plus applicable surcharge and cess) as applicable to the respective assessee depending on their total taxable income.

-In terms of Section 111A of the ITA, short term capital gains arising to an investor from the sale of equity shares or units of an equity-oriented fund or units of business trust which is chargeable to securities transaction tax, are taxed at the rate of 15% (plus applicable surcharge and cess).
+In terms of Section 111A of the ITA, short term capital gains arising to an investor from the sale of equity shares or units of an equity-oriented fund or units of business trust which is chargeable to securities transaction tax, are taxed at the rate of 15% (plus applicable surcharge and cess) for any transfer which takes place before 23 July 2024 and @ 20% plus applicable surcharge and cess for any transfer which takes place on or after 23 July 2024.

-In terms of section 111A the short-term capital gains arising on transaction undertaken on a recognized stock exchange located in any International Financial Services Centre and where STT is not chargeable and the consideration is paid or payable in foreign currency, will also to be taxed at a rate of 15% (plus applicable surcharge and cess).
+In terms of section 111A the short-term capital gains arising on transaction undertaken on a recognized stock exchange located in any International Financial Services Centre and where STT is not chargeable and the consideration is paid or payable in foreign currency, will also to be taxed at a rate of 15% (plus applicable surcharge and cess) for any transfer which takes place before 23 July 2024 and @ 20% plus applicable surcharge and cess for any transfer which takes place on or after 23 July 2024.